 - an A to Z list of cancers

 Each entry includes an overview, treatment, causes & prevention, screening, research, and statistics information.

-M D Anderson Manual of Medical Oncology, an e-book available through the database, Access Medicine, has been written by the staff at the M. D. Anderson Cancer Center at the University of Texas in Houston, one of the nation's top cancer medical centers.
-The Manual is written for physicians with references to the practices at M. D. Anderson.
-The book is organized by broad cancer types.
+The MD Anderson Manual of Medical Oncology is an e-book available through the Access Medicine database.
+Written by the staff at the M. D. Anderson Cancer Center at the University of Texas in Houston, one of the nation's top cancer medical centers, the Manual is organized by broad cancer types.

 From background information to original research articles